Managing Risks Riding Your Motorcycle on the Expressway

 Innovative technologies for increased motorcycle safety says BMW Motorrad with

-Many claim riding your motorcycle on an express highway is that it can be more secure than that on secondary roads of lower speeds.
+Many claim riding your motorcycle on an express highway can be more secure than that on secondary roads of lower speeds.
 With the absence of intersections and general greater visibility, express-ways can allow for uninterrupted constant speeds.
 The pace is faster and the traffic generally moves at about the same speed in the same direction.

 However, riding on express highways still are not without risks for motorcycle riders.